A Mortgage Loan Originator's network may consist of Real Estate professionals, Builders, Accountants, Attorneys, Financial Planners, Architects

 Appraisers and assessors of real estate hold about 80,800 jobs.
 The largest employers of appraisers and assessors of real estate are as follows:

 Although appraisers and assessors of real estate work in offices, they may spend a large part of their time conducting site visits to assess properties.
 Time spent away from the office depends on the specialty.
 For example, residential appraisers tend to spend less time on office work than commercial appraisers, who might spend up to several weeks analyzing information and writing reports on one property.
 Appraisers who work for banks and mortgage companies generally spend most of their time inside the office, making site visits only when necessary.

 Appraisers and assessors of real estate typically work full time during regular business hours.
 However, self-employed appraisers, often called independent fee appraisers, usually work more than a standard 40-hour workweek, because they must often write reports during evenings and on weekends.

 Get the education you need: Find schools for Appraisers and Assessors of Real Estate near you!

 The requirements to become a fully qualified appraiser or assessor of real estate are complex and vary by state and, sometimes, by the value or type of property.
-Most appraisers of residential or commercial property must have at least a bachelor’s degree to obtain the entry-level state license category.
+Most appraisers and assessors of residential or commercial property must have at least a bachelor's degree to obtain certification.
+The entry-level state license category typically does not require a bachelor's degree.
 Check with your state's licensing board for specific requirements for both assessors and appraisers.

-Although requirements may vary by state, appraisers of residential or commercial property usually must have at least a bachelor’s degree.
+Although requirements may vary by state, certified appraisers and assessors of residential or commercial property usually need at least a bachelor's degree.